Questions and Answers

 Annual Compensation Limit | $330,000 |

-Heartland Retirement Plan Services are offered through Dubuque Bank and Trust Company.
+HTLF Retirement Plan Services are offered through HTLF Bank.
 The information provided herein is general in nature and is not intended to be construed as specific investment, legal or tax advice.
 The factual information has been obtained from sources believed to be reliable, but is not guaranteed as to accuracy or completeness.
-Heartland Retirement Plan Services makes no warranties with regard to the information or results obtained by its use and disclaims any liability arising out of your use of, or reliance on it.
-Products offered through Heartland Retirement Plan Services are not FDIC insured, are not bank guaranteed and may lose value, unless otherwise noted.
+HTLF Retirement Plan Services makes no warranties with regard to the information or results obtained by its use and disclaims any liability arising out of your use of, or reliance on it.
+Products offered through HTLF Retirement Plan Services are not FDIC insured, are not bank guaranteed and may lose value, unless otherwise noted.